Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Simulation**

-Considering the harsh environment on the surface of terrestrial planets, we need to genetically engineer *E. Col*i so that our symbiotic system can survive for a long time.
+Considering the harsh environment on the surface of terrestrial planets, we need to genetically engineer *E. Coli* so that our symbiotic system can survive for a long time.

 We wondered that:

 1. How do some special microbes **survive the extreme environment**?
 2. How can we **test** the survival ability of our engineered *E. Coli*?